byrokrat/giroapp/README.md

 ---------------
 Giroapp plugins are Symfony event subscribers in the user directory under `plugins/`.

-Here is an example plugin that notifies someone on application error
+Here is an example plugin that notifies someone on application error:

 ```php
 use Symfony\Component\EventDispatcher\EventSubscriberInterface;